Updated: Apr 23

 While visiting Europe to inspect art and architecture is still a valid reason for an American to conduct a Grand Tour, I think there may be even more important reasons:

-2. To observe another option to America's current version of democracy, capitalism, religion, and educational system.
+2. To observe another option to America's current version of democracy, capitalism, religion, and education.
 Places where there are more than two political parties, a non-Darwinian economic system, a kinder gentler version of religion, and an educational system that produces graduates who speak more than one language, one of which, English, better than some Americans.

 - only in the States, can a man be called intelligent who knows how to speak only one language (ok, maybe Great Britain also).